TOUR/CRUISE

 Our Iceland Travel Staff Culinary suggestions:

-Pop by Café Loki, a small and friendly family-run café located across from Hallgrimskirkja Church in the center of Reykjavik.
+-Pop by Kaffi Loki, a small and friendly family-run café located across from Hallgrímskirkja Church in the centre of Reykjavík.
 The restaurant’s cuisine is inspired by traditional Icelandic home recipes that have been passed on from one generation to the next.

-Discover Iceland’s version of street food: upmarket, food-truck style kiosks at two new food halls.
+-Discover Iceland’s version of street food: upmarket, food-truck style kiosks at two new food halls.
 Hlemmur Food Hall is near the main shopping street, Laugavegur.
-Grandi Matthöll is in the Grandi neighborhood of the Old Harbor.
+Grandi Matthöll is in the Grandi neighbourhood of the Old Harbour.
+The new Pósthús Food Hall is in the former post office in the city centre.

-Join the Reykjavik Food Walk, a small-group guided tour of the old city area.
+-Join the Reykjavík Food Walk, a small-group guided walking tour of the old city area.
 During the trip you’ll visit several restaurants to sample delicious food that are typical of everyday Icelandic favorites.
+(Tour is guided in English.)

 Optionals: